coderdojo-linz/coderdojo-linz.github.io/trainingsanleitungen/scratch/en/scratch-chess-v3.md

 ---
 layout: sushi
 title: Scratch Chess
-description: In this example, we want to build a game of chess, and above all, the two most important functions - the application of different move combinations, and the evaluation of the resulting board.
+description: In this example, we want to build a chess engine, and above all, the two most important functions - the application of different move combinations, and the evaluation of the resulting board.
 scratch-images:
 - scratch-chess-v3/chess-game.png
 scratch-level: 3